epfl-ada/ada-2021-project-gag/README.md

 # Influence of politics in sport media

-The [data story](https://mdulon.github.io/ADA_GaG_Datastory/) of this study is available by clicking the link or copy pasting thi URL : https://mdulon.github.io/ADA_GaG_Datastory/
+The [data story](https://mdulon.github.io/ADA_GaG_Datastory/) of this study is available by clicking the link or copy pasting this URL : https://mdulon.github.io/ADA_GaG_Datastory/

 ## Abstract